Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations

-In this section, we provide a single condition that can be tested after solving the relaxed OPF problem to check for the exactness of the conic relaxation based on \eqref{eq:pf_W}.
+In this section, we provide two equivalent conditions that can be tested after solving the relaxed OPF problem to check for the exactness of the conic relaxation based on \eqref{eq:pf_W}.
 If the condition is met, then one can claim that the relaxed solution is equivalent to the original OPF problem's global optimum.
 The \emph{ex post} condition applies to all relaxations of the \texttt{OPF-SDR} like the ones presented in Section~\ref{sec:conic_rel}.
 It also trivially applies to \texttt{OPF-SDR}.
 In this section, we first establish a positive semi-definiteness condition and then state our main result.

 \begin{lemma} Let $\W \in \CC^{n\times n}$ be a Hermitian matrix with $\W_{11} > 0$.
 If $\rank \W = 1$, then $\W$ is positive semi-definite. \end{lemma}